SinkPAD blows away "standard" MCPCBs...

 I'm absolutely astonished at the increase in performance these boards provide.
 If you want to upgrade one thing in your light, this is it.
 Eventually every serious flashlight manufacturer will spec a SinkPAD MCPCB.
 Until that time, you can either buy an Alpha light or just the MCPCB.

-SinkPAD uses a proprietary manufacturing process to mount the LED directly to the copper base material.
+SinkPAD uses a proprietary manufacturing process to allow mounting the LED directly to the copper base material.
 There is NO intermediate dielectric layer like on a "standard" MCPCB.
 This means the LED runs cooler and brighter.
 A lot brighter.
 The most ambitious custom builders have long known that this "direct solder" method yeilds massive performance results.
 However, it's exceedingly difficult to accomplish.
-The SinkPAD "direct thermal path" changes the game.
+The SinkPAD "Direct Thermal Path" changes the game.
 This MCPCB isn't "quite" as good as that (because of the board thickness) but it's much much better than any other MCPCB.

 I've switched over 100% of Alpha & Delta production to SinkPAD bases.
 As far as I know, I was the first manufacturer to adopt this technology when it first launched.

 DTP was pioneered by individual makers & modders working on the kitchen table at home.
 Industry finally took notice and SinkPad was the first to bring a commercial product to market.
 I'd been following the maker/modder developments and immediately jumped at the opportunity to use SinkPad when they became available.